Removing Root Canals

 You will have to choose between an implant, a partial (false tooth) or leaving a gap.

-None of these is an ideal option and for most people losing a tooth is a major barrier to choosing to remove a dead tooth, especially if there are no obvious symptoms of toxicity.
+None of these is an ideal option and for many people losing a tooth is a major barrier to choosing to remove a root canal tooth, especially if there are no obvious symptoms of toxicity.